What Makes FEARLESS Different?

 Process Time Limits -

-Allowing your horse to set the schedule in the beginning will open new doors & speed up results.
-When you know what your horse is thinking & feeling, it dissolves all questions about behaviour & creates & babysitter horse.
+Allowing our horse to set the schedule in the beginning will open new doors & speed up results.
+When we know what our horse is thinking & feeling, it dissolves all questions about behaviour & creates & babysitter horse.

 Method Perceptions -